csun-carelab/csun-carelab.github.io/index.md

 {% capture text %}

 Our research efforts are led by self-motivated and hard-working students from the CSUN community.
-We are **actively recruiting** --- interested undergraduate and graduate students should contact the PI (see contact on the team page).
+We are **actively recruiting** --- interested undergraduate and graduate students should contact the PI (email: <span style="color: tomato;">heramb.nemlekar@csun.edu</span>).

 {%
   include button.html